 The Indigenous Energy Australia stall will provide information about their leading initiatives.

-FREE EVENING COMMUNITY EVENING MEALS will be served from FIVE to FIVE THIRTY PM that draw from the recipe book phone app of the Thumbs Up – Good Tucker program, an organisation founded by First Nation musician Jimmy Little, which encourages healthy eating.
+FREE EVENING COMMUNITY EVENING MEALS will be served from FIVE to FIVE THIRTY PM that have resulted from the advice provided by Sharon Winsor, a Ngemba Weilwan woman from Western NSW, and the products from the company Indigiearth that she founded.
 Please register at the Bendigo Bank Tent Embassy to VOLUNTEER some of your time for preparing or serving one evening meal, or cleaning up afterwards.

 The CORROBOREES will begin at dusk, at around SIX PM.